icinganalysis/icinganalysis.github.io/content/NACA-TN-1855.md

 1. Four classes of icing conditions are proposed.
 2. Recommendations are made by type of equipment as to which class apply.
+3. This became much of the basis for the later CFR 14 Part 25 Appendix C.

 ## Abstract